Title:

 Shortly after the crash the safety officer of Nellis AFB got the word of the crash, and a recovery team from Nellis began to respond.
 They were called back due to security reasons.
 Within 48 hours, a team made up of 4450th TG members responded to the crash site.
 (For more information on typical recovery team operations, please see the "ACCOUNT OF CRASH SAR OPS" page).

-One of those 4450th TG memers recalled years later:
+One of those 4450th TG memers recalled years later: "I spent 11 days

-A couple notes on what it was like out there: The grass, bushes and even wildlife had been burned in the ensuing fire.
+bushes and even wildlife had been burned in the ensuing fire.
 It was hot and dry there and we were issued bandanas to were to keep the sun off of us.
 I still have one and like to think of it as part of my official uniform.
-We were paid the highest allowable per diem due to the conditions.
-We ran across several rattlesnakes, still alive and not too happy to be bothered.
-Most ended up on the wrong end of a gas powered weed eater with a large metal blade."
-(One offical later stated that hundreds of rattlesnakes were killed)
+We

 An article in Aviation Week a week after the crash examined some of the operations that were taking place at the crash site, including the use of explosive charges.
 It was speculated that they were to remove embedded aircraft sections.
 However, in actuallity the webmaster has learned that the EOD team that blew up a large boulder did so not to dislodge a piece of the aircraft, but to remove the outline of the aircraft.æIt seems the aircraft (top secret at the time) pancaked on the outcropping and left an outline that was clearly visible from the air.